Kunj1/Book-Rental-System/README.md

 The API is deployed at: [https://book-rental-system-lnmk.onrender.com]

+#### [Since it is deployed on Render as a free instance, it will spin down with inactivity, which can delay requests by 50 seconds or more.]

 You can interact with the API using tools like cURL, Postman, or any HTTP client.
 Here are some example requests:

 1. Get all books: